Jansyler/Learn-Python/README.md

 ## Why free?

 Learning to code shouldn't be gated behind a subscription.
-PyLingo is built to be hosted for nothing and used by anyone — a student on a cheap phone, someone switching careers, or you, replacing five minutes of scrolling with five minutes of getting sharper.
+PyQuest is built to be hosted for nothing and used by anyone — a student on a cheap phone, someone switching careers, or you, replacing five minutes of scrolling with five minutes of getting sharper.
 Share it, fork it, add problems to it.